opencurriculai/data_science_curriculum/docs/Curriculum.md

 - Attend conferences.
 One we highly suggest going to is [Pycon](https://pycon.org/), even if that means spending a bit of money to attend and travelling to a host city.
 The value you'll get from it will be worth it in our experience.
 It is a way for you to be inspired by all that is happening in the world of Python, engineering, and machine learning.
 Alternatively, you can get an online only ticket for cheaper.
 - Participate in a Kaggle competition.
 Find a competition you're interested in joining - look for ones that are currently open/soon to open.
 Find teammates to work with, and start coding!
 Visit the Code section of the competition to read other competitor's notebooks.
 There are always people sharing interesting work.
 - Participate in Hackathons.
 Keep an eye out for these events happening in your city, or look on meetup.com to find them.
 - Actively look for and join communities on Reddit, Discord, and Slack.
 For instance, subscribe to Reddit's /r/learnmarchinelearning and /r/machinelearning subreddits.
 Join discord servers to find study groups so that you're not learning alone.
+Here's the link to our community's [:fontawesome-brands-discord: Discord](https://discord.gg/cfgtzBwDXR)
 - Put yourself out there and start writing!
 Create a personal blog and write articles about what you learned.
 Your target audience should be people in the same situation you were in 6 months / 1 year ago.
 - Find a meetup group and ask if you can present a subject you've been working on.
 Do the same within a bunch of different study groups.
 This will help your oral presentation skills.
 - Keep an eye out for recruiting events in your area.
 Companies are always participating in these events.